 Mentors accomplish their goals by providing an immediate connection to the U, creating welcoming and supportive environments, nurturing positive relationships, sharing advice, providing resources for student success, and encouraging involvement across campus.

 The transition from high school to college can be challenging!
-The Center for New Student & Family Programs is committed to helping students be successful, and the CLM program is a great way for new students to start off on the right foot at Utah.
+The Office of Orientation & Transition is committed to helping students be successful, and the CLM program is a great way for new students to start off on the right foot at Utah.
 Mentoring allows new students the chance to build a network of peers and staff members who can help them make the most of their on campus experience!

 Over the past few years, we have been very happy to see that students who participate in the CLM program report high levels of academic and social success at the U!

-If you would like more information or have questions about the CLM program, please contact the Center for New Student & Family Programs at 801.581.7069 or email us at firstname.lastname@example.org.
+If you would like more information or have questions about the CLM program, please contact the Office of Orientation & Transition at 801.581.7069 or email us at firstname.lastname@example.org.